tkruse/build-bench/README.md

 * Java        (7 or 8, configure JAVA_HOME)
 * GNU make    (should be present on any *nix)
 * Python      (2 or 3)
-* jinja2      (python library, if using templated sources, install with apt-get on ubuntu)
+* jinja2      (python library, if using templated sources, install with apt-get on ubuntu.
+TODO: install locally)
+* watchman    (optional python library, optimizes buck.
+TODO: install locally)
 * Ruby        (1 or 2, for Apache buildr, jruby should also work)

 The whole setup is described [here](Design.md)